Automatic segmentation of Organs at Risk in Head and Neck cancer patients from CT and MRI scans: Results

-Table~\ref{table:modalitydropout} shows the segmentation performance of the developed pipeline with and without the Modality Dropout for three scenarios: only using CT, only using MRI, and jointly using both CT and MRI.
-As explained in Section~\ref{datasetsection}, when prediction are exclusively based on MRI data, some OARs are not present in the input volume and thus not included in the calculation of mean segmentation metrics, which are averaged over 25 OARs instead of 30.
+Table~\ref{table:ablation} shows the average segmentation performance of the developed pipeline trained with and without the MD augmentation for three inference scenarios: inferring only using CT, inferring only using MRI, and inferring using both CT and MRI jointly.
+Detailed performance for each OAR can be found in Supplementary Material Section G.

-The results show that a model trained with Modality Dropout can predict from both modalities used jointly or separately.
-The model trained without Modality Dropout resulted in a negligible Dice Score when CT information was missing, indicating that the trained model heavily relies on CT images and cannot perform well when missing CT scans; however, using Modality Dropout during the training makes the model much more robust to missing modalities.
-A similar behavior was observed when evaluating the model using the Hausdorff Distance.
-Finally, when predicting with both modalities as inputs, both models obtained similar Dice Scores, but the model trained with Modality Dropout obtained a better Hausdorff Distance.
+The table shows that a model trained with MD can predict from both modalities used jointly or separately.
+The model trained without MD resulted in a negligible average DS: 0.91\% when CT information was missing, indicating that the trained model heavily relies on CT images and cannot perform well when missing CT scans.
+However, using MD during the training makes the model much more robust to missing modalities.
+The model trained with MD obtained an average DS of 57.00\% when the CT information was missing, indicating that it successfully learned from the MRI scan.
+A similar behavior was observed when evaluating the model using the HD.
+Predicting using only the CT scans resulted in similar average HD and slightly better DS, with 90.06\% for the model using MD against 89.85\% when not using MD.
+Finally, when predicting with both modalities as inputs, the model trained without MD obtained a slightly better average performance with a DS of 90.24\% against 90.16\%, and a HD of 1.52 mm against 1.55 mm.
+As the performance of a model trained with MD could be impacted by the fact that the two modalities do not have the same field of view, results of models trained only on the MRI field of view are provided in Supplementary Material Section H.

-Figure \ref{fig:prediction} presents the pipeline prediction for a patient in the internal validation set.
-As shown, if the model only predicts from the MRI modality, it can only predict organs in the field of view of the MRI scan.
+It can also be observed that when only a single modality was used for inference, a model trained without MD exhibited a greater performance drop compared to the one trained with MD.
+With MD, the DS decreased from 90.16 \% to 90.06 \% and the HD increased from 1.55 mm to 1.58 mm.
+In contrast, without MD, the DS decreased from 90.24 \% to 89.85 \% and the HD increased from 1.52 mm to 1.57 mm.
+The performance of the model trained with MD is less impacted by a missing modality.

+When comparing predictions from the model trained with MD, significant differences, at a 95\% confidence level according to the corrected Wilcoxon signed-rank test, were observed in DS for the brainstem and spinal cord, and in HD for the brainstem, depending on whether inference was performed using only the CT scan or both CT and MR scans.
+These significant differences were also observed for a model trained without MD, with the addition of significant differences in DS for the lacrimal and parotid glands, the larynx supraglottic, the optic chiasm and the eyeballs, and in HD for the lacrimal and parotid glands, the optic chiasm and the spinal cord.
+Details, including p-values, of the performance for these OARs can be found in Supplementary Material Section H.